alimunfed17/discord-colored-text-generator/README.md

 # Discord Colored Text Generator

-> **Note**: This project was created as part of a coding assignment to demonstrate React and modern web development skills.
+> **Note**: This project was created as part of a coding assignment to demonstrate React and modern web development skills for an internship opportunity.

 A modern web application built with React and Vite that helps users generate and format colored text for Discord messages.
 This tool makes it easy to create eye-catching messages while adhering to Discord's markdown formatting.

 ## 🎯 Assignment Overview

-This project was developed as a coding assignment with the following objectives:
+This project was developed as a coding assignment for an internship opportunity with the following objectives:
 - Demonstrate proficiency in React development
 - Implement a modern UI using Mantine components
 - Show understanding of state management and user interactions
 - Create a practical tool with real-world application
 - Practice proper project documentation and setup
+- Showcase skills relevant for the internship position

 ## 🌟 Features